-In 1838 Darwin read the famous An essay of the principle of population, in which Malthus explained that, “Population, when unchecked, increases in a geometrical ratio.
+In 1838 Darwin read the famous An Essay of the Principle of Population, in which Malthus explained that, “Population, when unchecked, increases in a geometrical ratio.
 Subsistence only increases in an arithmetical ratio”, an iron law that forced animals and men to fight for their lives.
 This idea fitted well with the ideology that considered the aspiration of workers and peasants for a better life as unnatural.
 What was the point in raising the standard of living of these people if they were inevitably going to be decimated by famine?
 According to this school of thought it is nature that dooms most people to death or starvation, not society.
-Any attempt to change this simple fact were conisdered useless.
+Any attempt to change this simple fact was considered useless.

 Although Malthus’ idea was very useful to the British ruling class it also helped Darwin to formulate the theory of natural selection.
 In fact, Darwin developed a close analogy between the large number of offspring produced in every generation and small number of adults who reached the reproductive age.
 The theory was completed with an analogy between the power of nature to select individuals and human selective power in the process of domestication.

-The Origin of the species by means of natural selection is the most important work in the history of biology.
+On the Origin of the Species by Means of Natural Selection is the most important work in the history of biology.
 As Theodosius Dobzhansky wrote: “Nothing in biology makes sense except in the light of evolution”.
 The core of the Darwinian theory was very simple: there is a natural variation in terms of morphological, physiological or behavioural traits among the individuals of a population; these traits are heritable; individuals with traits that promote reproduction are preserved over the generations.
 The result is the progressive evolution of the entire population.
 In Darwin's words:

 These conclusions did not arise from speculation but from careful observations and evidence from fossils, botany, zoology and other fields.
 The basic ideas of Darwin have been confirmed by thousands and thousands of different observations.
 That life forms evolve is by far the most established and important feature of nature.

 The core of Darwinian theory was very simple but the consequences of the theory were revolutionary.
-If Copernicus and Galileo had removed humankind from the centre of the physical world, Darwin's theory shattered the ideas of humankind as the summit of the biological world.
-Moreover, his theory disposed of any finalist and teleological view of nature.
-There is no “intelligent design” nor a Divine project behind evolution.
+If Nicolaus Copernicus and Galileo Galilei had removed humankind from the centre of the physical world, Darwin's theory shattered the ideas of humankind as the summit of the biological world.
+Moreover, his theory disposed of any ‘finalist’ and teleological view of nature.
+There is no ‘intelligent design’, nor a divine project behind evolution.
 It simply happens.
-It's the environment that silently shapes individuals on the basis of their random variations.
+It is the environment that silently shapes individuals on the basis of their random variations.
 Adaptations appear as consequences of life, that is in the struggle of plants and animals to survive.
 As Darwin wrote:

 This gradualist view of evolution was influenced by the general ideology of gradualism in all spheres of life: natura non facit saltus [Nature does not make leaps] is at the core of any political, social, cultural and scientific thinking in all epochs that attempts to deny the possibility of changing society.
 In the theory of natural evolution, gradualism required the existence of uninterrupted intermediate stages in the fossil records, something that was never to materialise.
 Darwin himself attributed the lack of intermediate fossils to the difficulties in the process of fossilization, but the actual real fossil records that we do have show species that are unchanged for millions of years.
 Furthermore, what are the differences between variations and how did new species arise from these?
 New species seemed to vanish in a sea of variation: a well-marked variation is an incipient species.

-In a nutshell, we can see that the Darwinian paradigm of evolution had revolutionary features, but was also hampered by the ideological imposition of a gradualist view of natural history.
+In summary, we can see that the Darwinian paradigm of evolution had revolutionary features, but was also hampered by the ideological imposition of a gradualist view of natural history.